 - Eastbourne to Brighton (planned in the future)

-This section of coast run from the estuary of the River Thames round past Whitstable and Margate to the White Cliffs at Dover.
-From here it heads past historic sites such as Hastings to the seaside towns of Easbourne, Brighton and Shoreham.
+This section of coast runs from the estuary of the River Thames round past Whitstable and Margate to the White Cliffs at Dover.
+From here it heads past historic sites such as Hastings to the seaside towns of Eastbourne, Brighton and Shoreham.

 Shoreham to Southampton (South Coast)